NDIS providers: when to complain

 You can give evidence to the NDIS Commission to support your complaint – for example, photographs or reports.

-It’s also a good idea to think about what you want to happen.
+It’s also a good idea to think about what you want to happen next.
 For example, do you want to work with the NDIS provider to sort out the problem, or do you want penalties imposed?
-Serious penalties include de-registering providers, and banning workers and service providers.

 You can withdraw your complaint at any time.
 And you can ask the NDIS Commission to keep your identity confidential, but this might make it harder to resolve your complaint.